mvirgo/Behavioral-Cloning/README.md

 Data Gathering

-I gathered training data using Udacity's simulator.
+I gathered training data using Udacity's simulator, and chose to gather data from both training tracks.
+My model ended up being able to perform well enough to make it fully through both tracks.

-Although there are two tracks, I chose to only gather training data from the first track.
-This does have the side effect of limited usefulness on the second track, which has less distinct lane lines.
-I hope to one day come back and make an updated model using data on both tracks that can better generalize; however, for the time being, my model does a great job on track 1.

 After looking at some helpful tips online, I decided to go out and get a joystick to help with gathering data.
 The joystick helps to increase the amount of data outside of a zero degree steering angle - using a keyboard is lots of just momentary changes in angle, while the joystick helped to maintain steering angles around curves.
-Although my final data was still heavily centered around a zero angle, the full distribution had about half at zero with all remaining angles making up the other half.
+Although my final data was still heavily centered around a zero angle, the full distribution was less than half at zero with all remaining angles making up greater than 60% of the total data.
 I also had a good distribution on both negative and positive steering angles (i.e. right and left turns).

 ![Histogram](https://github.com/mvirgo/Behavioral-Cloning/blob/master/Image_Histogram.png "Histogram of the steering angle distribution")

 Another strategy I read was to make sure to add in lots of recovery data, whereby I start recording from a spot where the car would otherwise soon drift off the track, and therefore train it on the proper angle to recover with.
 I ran a few laps doing this, after only one or two of trying to stay in the middle of the lane.
-All in all, I gathered over 14,000 images from the center camera (there is also a left and right camera) to use for training.
+All in all, I gathered over 10,000 images from the center camera (there is also a left and right camera) to use for training.

 ![Recovery_left](https://github.com/mvirgo/Behavioral-Cloning/blob/master/Recovery_from_left.jpg "Recovering from the left") Gathering data to recover from the left